The Enrollment Funnel: Understanding the Admissions Process

 - Financial Support: We reward high-achieving students with merit scholarships and offer need-based aid to those who qualify in the form of loans, employment opportunities, and grants.

-- Online Engagement: Group online chats, interactive webinars, and social networks help integrate students into our community.
+- Online Engagement: Our private social network, group online chats, and interactive webinars, and other social tools help integrate students into our community.

 We maintain close communication with the Office of Student Orientation and Family Programs, Department of Campus Residences, and Undergraduate Colleges staff to help ensure that members of the incoming class continue to complete required enrollment steps, from their New Student Preferences form to attending Orientation.
 Many of our staff members participate in Orientation and move-in weekend programs each year.
 We also process final high school transcripts, and post AP and college credits.